abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /qt/src/lib/core/cc/meta
 /qt/src/lib/core/c/obj/meta
 /qt/lib/so/core/src/c/obj/met
-so on... with indefinite number of depth ply between "qt" and "core" directory, and between it and "meta" directory
+so on... with 2 plies depth between "qt" and "core" directory, and indefinite number of ply between it and "meta" directory

 If being navigated in relative path way i.e. not started with slash character (/), then the given path will always be searched for anywhere in any depth of under current directory, does not have to be directly on current directory.
 If it needs to be limited to search for directly on current directory only, precede (prefix) it with ./